Cold-Water Trichome Refinery

 Conventional Bag Workarounds Conventional ice-water processing is built on a retrofit — the industry standard is a workaround

-• 4 Ice water bag workarounds are a retrofit, not a solution
+• 4 Ice-water bag workarounds are a retrofit, not a solution

 Craft equipment designed for a different application, adapted.
 They sort by micron as a proxy for grade — not a first-principles separation mechanism.
 The industry built its standard on a workaround, and the ceiling has been there ever since.